 Above Average Use of Full-Time Teachers

-University of Southern California makes above average use of full-time teachers, with 57.0% of instructors teaching full time.
+University of Southern California has more full-time teachers than the average school, with 59.0% of instructors teaching full time.